| Most also include sculptural elements made from glass, marble or latex, which themselves often revisit motifs from the artist’s

 – both, incidentally, artists for whom Bourgeois has at times confessed an admiration.

-positions in relation to the history of Modernism in the twentieth century.
+Giacometti and Bacon are, like Bourgeois, artists who occupy distinct and difficultpositions in relation to the history of Modernism in the twentieth century.
 Both

 were driven by strong personal obsessions to create remarkably coherent bodies